plumerai/people_detection_opencv_example/README.md

 # Plumerai People Detection OpenCV pipeline example

 This is the source code for a simple version of using the Plumerai People Detection library in an end-to-end demo setting.
-It runs on Linux, uses OpenCV and V4L, and retrieves input data from a webcam and writes box coordinates to console and to an output video stream displayed on screen.
+It runs on Linux, uses OpenCV and V4L, and retrieves input data from a webcam (or optionally an RTSP stream) and writes box coordinates to console and to an output video stream displayed on screen.
 It can be modified as needed for proto-typing with the Plumerai People Detection library.

 The Plumerai People Detection library itself is not included: this repository can't be used without access to the library.
 If you do not have access to the library and would like to evaluate it, then contact us at [plumerai.com/contact_us](https://plumerai.com/contact_us).
 For more information, see [plumerai.com/people-detection](https://plumerai.com/people-detection).